dionyichia/clustering/README.md

 # clustering
-Research, benchmarking and optimising clustering algorithms for GPU integration
+Research, benchmarking and optimising clustering algorithms for GPU integration.